 Tight on cash?
-These credit cards charge 0% interest on purchases
+These credit cards charge 0% interest on purchases - CNN Underscored

 One thing that could be better: Beyond its introductory usefulness, there’s not much reason to keep using the Wells Fargo Platinum card for anything beyond your cell phone bill or travel charges, as other credit cards offer either cash back or travel rewards on most if not all of your purchases.

-Where it beats our benchmark card: Travel protections, cell phone protection, an introductory interest rate on purchases, a longer period of 18 months for no interest on introductory balance transfers.
+Where it beats our benchmark card: Travel protections, cell phone protection, an introductory interest rate on purchases and a longer period of 18 months for no interest on introductory balance transfers.

 Where our benchmark card is better: The Citi Double Cash earns easy-to-redeem cash back on all purchases.